 Control and coordination achieved through Reflex Arc

-Our coordination and control happens through a path called the reflex arc.
-It takes a sequence of flow of information or signals.
+Our coordination and control occur through a path called the reflex arc that takes a sequence of flow of information or signals.
 The following path takes its action when we come across a threat that is sudden and unexpected.